marco-zambardi/quick-start/creating_a_new_plan.md

 # Creating a new Plan

-After first login, the Plans page appear like this:
+From the navigation bar, select the tab Plans to access the Plans page.
+At first login, the Plans page appear like this:

 ![](screenshot-cplan.contactlab.it 2016-05-30 14-10-23.jpg)